Great Wall of Sand

-"Great Wall of Sand" is a name first used in March 2015 by US Admiral Harry Harris, who was commander of the Pacific Fleet, to describe a series of uniquely large-scale land reclamation projects by the People's Republic of China (PRC) in the Spratly Islands area of the South China Sea in the period from late 2013 to late 2016.
+The "Great Wall of Sand" is a series of land reclamation (artificial island building) projects by the People's Republic of China (PRC) in the Spratly Islands area of the South China Sea between late 2013 to late 2016.

+Background

+The Spratly Islands are claimed by China (PRC), Taiwan (Republic of China), and Vietnam.
+Brunei, Malaysia, and the Philippines also claim some of the features in the island chain.
+About half of the world's merchant shipping passes through the South China Sea.
+The Strait of Malacca sees more tanker traffic than the Suez or the Panama Canal.

+By the 1970s, the Philippines, Taiwan, and Vietnam had militarily occupied one or more of the islands.
+By 2015, the PRC had established 8 outposts, Malaysia had established 5, the Philippines 8, Taiwan one, on the largest Taiping Island, and Vietnam 48, by far the most numerous.

+For decades, the Philippines and Vietnam were the most active in building artificial islands in the area, but from 2014 to 2016 China's construction activity outpaced them.
+By 2023, China had reclaimed around five square miles with its artificial islands, at least one of which housed military equipment.

-2013–2016 Spratlys reclamations
+2013–2016

-In late 2013, the PRC embarked on large scale reclamations at seven locations — in order to strengthen territorial claims to the region demarcated by the "nine-dash line".
+In late 2013, the PRC embarked on very large scale reclamations at seven locations in order to strengthen territorial claims to the region demarcated by the nine-dash line.

 The artificial islands were created by dredging sand onto reefs which were then concreted to make permanent structures.
 By the time of the 2015 Shangri-La Dialogue, over 810 ha of new land had been created.
 By December 2016 it had reached 3,200 acres and "'significant' weapons systems, including anti-aircraft and anti-missile systems" had been installed.
+The name "Great Wall of Sand" was first used in March 2015 by U.S. Admiral Harry Harris, who was commander of the Pacific Fleet.

 The PRC states that the construction is for "improving the working and living conditions of people stationed on these islands", and that, "China is aiming to provide shelter, aid in navigation, weather forecasts and fishery assistance to ships of various countries passing through the sea."

 Defence analysts IHS Jane's states that it is a "methodical, well planned campaign to create a chain of air and sea-capable fortresses".
 These "military-ready" installations include sea-walls and deep-water ports, barracks and notably include runways on three of the reclaimed "islands", including Fiery Cross Reef, Mischief Reef and Subi Reef.
 Aside from geo-political tensions, concerns have been raised about the environmental impact on fragile reef ecosystems through the destruction of habitat, pollution and interruption of migration routes.

 The Asia Maritime Transparency Initiative's "Island tracker" has listed the following locations as the sites of the PRC island reclamation activities:

-Total reclaimed area by PRC on 7 reefs: approx.